 The battery is an essential factor for outdoor watches when you plan to spend a lot of time away from civilization and not carry that charger with you.

-Garmin claims the Instinct gives you 16 hours with GPS on, 40 hours using UltraTrac GPS optimization mode (worse GPS but better battery), and two weeks if you only use it as a smartwatch.
+Garmin claims the Instinct gives you 16 hours with GPS on, 40 hours using UltraTrac optimization mode (worse GPS but better battery), and two weeks if you only use it as a smartwatch.

-In my experience, these data make the price that is worth the right one.
+In my experience, these data make the price worth the right one.
 It is well equipped for a long day of trekking or hiking with all those sensors that are used well and without worry.

 Bottom Line of Garmin Instinct Review